Mrs. Claus: Origins

 Santa Claus' wife made her most active appearance yet by Katharine Lee Bates in her poem "Goody Santa Claus on a Sleigh Ride" (1889).
+(Note: Although Restad gives the publication year as 1899, most sources record that the poem was published in 1889.)
 "Goody" is short for "Goodwife", i.e., "Mrs."

 20th century

 The character recurred throughout mass media of the time, with notable literary examples including the 1914 one-act play Mrs. Santa Claus, Militant by Bell Elliott Palmer, the 1923 story The Great Adventure of Mrs. Santa Claus by Sarah Addington illustrated by Gertrude Kay, and the 1963 children's book How Mrs. Santa Claus Saved Christmas by Phyllis McGinley.

-In popular recordings, Nat King Cole released the 1953 song "Mrs. Santa Claus" with accompaniment by Nelson Riddle's orchestra, while comedy duo Cheech and Chong had a hit with "Santa Claus and His Old Lady" in 1971.
+In popular recordings, Nat King Cole released the 1953 song "Mrs. Santa Claus" with accompaniment by Nelson Riddle's orchestra (Capitol Records single F2616), while comedy duo Cheech & Chong had a hit with "Santa Claus and His Old Lady" in 1971.

-On television, Mrs. Claus was voiced by Shirley Booth in the 1974 stop-action animated special The Year Without a Santa Claus, and portrayed by Angela Lansbury as the protagonist of the 1996 live-action musical Mrs. Santa Claus.
+On television, Mrs. Claus was voiced by Shirley Booth in the 1974 stop-action animated special The Year Without a Santa Claus.
+In the 1992 animated special It's Christmastime Again, Charlie Brown, Charlie Brown tells his sister Sally that some people refer to Santa's wife as "Mary Christmas", prompting Sally to write her a letter congratulating her on keeping her own surname.
+In 1996, Angela Lansbury portrayed the character in the title role of the live-action musical television film Mrs. Santa Claus.